Table of Contents

 Cash Transaction Report (CTR)

-Cash Transaction Report covers the Cash transactions exceeding INR 10 lakh in a single day Includes Cash deposits, Cash withdrawals and Series of linked cash transactions.
-In this CTR Reporting main point is threshold-based, not suspicion-based and Even genuine transactions must be reported and purpose of CTR reporting is to Track large cash movements that could indicate tax evasion or laundering
+Cash Transaction Report covers the cash transactions exceeding INR 10 lakh in a single day and includes cash deposits, cash withdrawals, and a series of linked cash transactions.
+In this CTR reporting, the main point is threshold-based, not suspicion-based, and Even genuine transactions must be reported and purpose of CTR reporting is to Track large cash movements that could indicate tax evasion or laundering

 Property Transaction Report (PTR)

-Property Transaction Report covers is Purchase or sale of immovable property and Where transaction value exceeds prescribed limits or shows risk indicators.
-Typically reported by Banks / financial institutions financing property and Reporting obligations arise where RE is involved in the transaction flow.
-FIU related Property Transaction Report Purpose of is Prevent laundering through real estate a high-risk sector.
+The Property Transaction Report covers the purchase or sale of immovable property and where the transaction value exceeds prescribed limits or shows risk indicators.
+Typically reported by banks/financial institutions financing property, and reporting obligations arise where RE is involved in the transaction flow.
+FIU-related Property Transaction Report The purpose is to prevent laundering through real estate a high-risk sector.

 Cross Border Wire Transfer Report (CBWTR)